mfcd/lella/README.md

 # lella
-lella is a data structure that handles nested maps and disctionaries
+lella is a data structure that handles nested maps and dictionaries